helidon-io/helidon/docs/get-started.md

 | [Maven 3.8+][maven-3-8]                                                      | Helidon requires Maven 3.8+.                 |

 > [!NOTE]
-> Most of Helidon's examples use Maven, but Helidon can also be used with [Gradle][gradle].
+> Most of Helidon's examples use Maven, but Helidon can also be used with [Gradle](se/guides/gradle-build.md).

 Verify System Requirements: